General Puerto Rico CPA CPE Requirements

-Because the AICPA is a prestigious organization and wants its licensees to be recognized as elite professionals, it requires members to complete continuing professional education.
-This requirement helps individuals keep up with changes in the accounting industry and aids them in building their knowledge and skills.
-However, the actual regulations vary from one location to the next, because each jurisdiction is overseen by a state Board of Accountancy.
-So, it is important for licensees to know their state requirements.
+The AICPA requires CPE for its members, so that licensees do everything in their power to exhibit professionalism and expertise.
+This requirement also helps individuals keep up with changes in the accounting industry.
+And furthermore, aids them in building their knowledge and skills.
+However, the actual regulations vary from one location to the next.
+Ultimately, because a State Board of Accountancy oversees each jurisdiction.
+As a result, the Puerto Rico CPA CPE requirements differ from those of other locations.
+So, it is important for licensees to know their individual requirements.

 In Puerto Rico, members of the AICPA must renew their licenses every three years.
-During this period, they must complete at least 120 hours of continuing professional education, though that number drops to 90 hours for non-practicing CPAs.
-The chart below shows some more of the most important details for license renewal.
+And during this period, they must also complete at least 120 hours of continuing professional education.
+However, that number drops to 90 hours for non-practicing CPAs.
+The chart below also shows some more of the general details for license renewal.